prince-19/Python_New_Year_Sales_Analysis/README.md

   This project analyzes a dataset containing sales data for New Year campaigns.
 It provides insights into customer demographics, purchasing behavior, and product trends to help businesses understand their target    audience and maximize revenue.

 ## Project Learnings
-  -Performed data cleaning and manipulation.
+  - Performed data cleaning and manipulation.
-  -Performed exploratory data analysis(EDA) using pandas, matplotlib and seaborn libraries.
+  - Performed exploratory data analysis(EDA) using pandas, matplotlib and seaborn libraries.
-  -Improved customer experience by identifying potential customers across different states, occupation, gender and age groups.
+  - Improved customer experience by identifying potential customers across different states, occupation, gender and age groups.
-  -Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the needs.
+  - Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the needs.

 ## Features
 1. Data Cleaning and Preprocessing: